eclipsesource/tabris-js/doc/migration-guide.md

 ## Widgets

+### Constructors

+Widget constructors now allows setting unknown properties via the first argument.
+They print a debug message if that happens.
+Previously they would refuse to set an unknown property and print a warning instead.

 ### "set" and "get" methods

 On instances of `NativeObject` (including widgets) and `WidgetCollection`, `get(prop)` and `set(prop, value)` are no longer supported.
-The `set` method now only takes one argument (properties object), and `get` has been removed entirely.
+The `set` method now only takes one argument (the properties object), and `get` has been removed entirely.
+Also, `set` now allows setting unknown properties.
+It prints a debug message if that happens.
+Previously it would refuse to set an unknown property and print a warning instead.

 #### Alternatives for `set(prop, value)`: